Optimality Guarantees for Particle Belief Approximation of POMDPs: Particle Belief MDP Approximation Guarantees

 \subsection{Particle Belief MDP Planning Optimality}

-\begin{corollary}[Particle Belief MDP Planning Optimality] Under regularity conditions necessary for both the particle belief MDP and an MDP planning algorithm $\mathcal{A}$, if the optimal planner can approximate $Q$ values with arbitrary precision $\epsilon_{\mathcal{A}}$ with probability at least $1-\delta_{\mathcal{A}}$ in the corresponding particle belief MDP of a given POMDP, then the planning algorithm can approximate the POMDP $Q$-values within $\epsilon_{\mathbf{M}_{\mathbf{P}}} + \epsilon_{\mathcal{A}}$ with probability at least $1-\delta_{\mathbf{M}_{\mathbf{P}}}-\delta_{\mathcal{A}}$:
+\begin{corollary}[Particle Belief MDP Planning Optimality] Under regularity conditions necessary for both the particle belief MDP and an MDP planning algorithm $\mathcal{A}$, if the optimal planner can approximate $Q$-values with arbitrary precision $\epsilon_{\mathcal{A}}$ with probability at least $1-\delta_{\mathcal{A}}$ in the corresponding particle belief MDP of a given POMDP, then the planning algorithm can approximate the POMDP $Q$-values within $\epsilon_{\mathbf{M}_{\mathbf{P}}} + \epsilon_{\mathcal{A}}$ with probability at least $1-\delta_{\mathbf{M}_{\mathbf{P}}}-\delta_{\mathcal{A}}$:

-\end{corollary} \begin{proof} This is a straightforward application of triangle inequality for the $Q$-value estimation accuracy and worst case union bound for the probability. \end{proof}
+\end{corollary} \begin{proof} This is a straightforward application of triangle inequality for the $Q$-value estimation accuracy and worst case union bound for the probability. \end{proof} Note that it would also be possible to devise an expected value version of the bounds by converting the probability statement into an expected value statement.

-Essentially, this corollary means that we can use any approximately optimal MDP planning algorithm to solve the POMDP problem by planning in the particle belief MDP instead, and still retain similar optimality guarantees.
-In most practical cases, this method would usually incur an additional $\mathcal{O}(C)$ compute time factor as single particle belief state generation now needs to propagate $C$ particles forward instead of a single particle/state.
-Note that we can also devise an expected value version of the bounds by converting the probability statement into an expected value statement.
+Essentially, \cref{cor:planning} means that we can use any approximately optimal MDP planning algorithm to solve the POMDP problem by planning in the particle belief MDP instead, and still retain similar optimality guarantees.
+The most remarkable thing about this result is that it does not directly depend on the size of the state space nor the observation space.
+However, the dependence may indirectly come through the observation density and thus the R\'enyi divergence factor, and in practice, the generative model sampling complexity often depends on the dimensionality of the state space.
+Moreover, even though this approach is insensitive to the state and observation space size, the guarantees and practical algorithms are highly sensitive to the planning horizon $D$.

+In most practical cases, this method would usually incur an additional $\mathcal{O}(C)$ compute time factor in a given transition sampling step as single particle belief state generation now needs to propagate $C$ particles forward instead of a single particle/state.
+Moreover, if the algorithm requires storing the beliefs, the memory requirements are increased by an $\mathcal{O}(C)$ factor compared with the MDP algorithm.
+Fortunately, as demonstrated in \cref{sec:numerical}, a modest number of particles often gives adequate performance in practice.